cmu-sei/crucible/docs/player/index.md

 ![player-new-application-template](../assets/img/player-new-application-template.png)
 1. Under the Administration nav panel, select **Application Templates**.
 2. Click **Add Application Template**.
       - Enter a **Name** for the app template.
       - Enter a **URL** for the app template.
       - Enter the path for the icon.

-3. Enable **Embeddable** if desired.
+3. Enable **embeddable** if desired.
 Ebeddable is a true/false attribute that tells Player whether or not the app is supported by iFrames.
 The Mattermost chat, for example, is not embeddable and must be opened in a separate browser tab.
 4. Enable **Load in background** if desired.
 Load in background is a true/false attribute that tells Player to load the app in a hidden iFrame when Player loads.
 This is important for some apps that may require some initialization.

 <!---### Define Roles and Permissions-->